toru173/IFN503-Little-Man-Computer/README.md

 This was written as an excercise in creating state machines and a parser/assembler from scratch.

-Project status: Complete; meets all assessment requirements
+Project status: Complete; meets all assessment requirements.
+Parser and Assembler are incomplete